zhangrengang/subgenome_phasing_example/README.md

 ```

 ### Subgenome phasing with WGDI ###
-The rationales to assign subgenomes based on phylogenetic postions can be found in [the paper](https://doi.org/10.1093/bib/bbad513):
+The rationales to assign subgenomes based on phylogenetic positions can be found in [the paper](https://doi.org/10.1093/bib/bbad513):
 - The wheat complex (tetraploid–hexaploid reticulate allopolyploidization)
 - The oat complex (tetraploid–hexaploid reticulate allopolyploidization)
 - The poppy complex (tetraploid–octoploid reticulate allopolyploidization)